ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 test case, and the test cases on the same command or operation are grouped into one scenario.

-The technical specifications listed in the following table are included in the SharePoint File Sync and WOPI Protocol Suites package.
+The technical specifications in the following table are included in the SharePoint File Sync and WOPI Protocol Suites package.
 The technical specifications version is v20130726.